qiushiyan/old-website/content/post/50-years-of-data-science/index.markdown

 <div id="ref-breiman2001statistical" class="csl-entry">

-Breiman, Leo, and others.
-2001.
+Breiman, Leo et al. 2001.
 “Statistical Modeling: The Two Cultures (with Comments and a Rejoinder by the Author).” *Statistical Science* 16 (3): 199–231.

 </div>